MingchenXia/mingchenxia.github.io/readme.md

 [Where I stand on AI and mathematics](ai-and-mathematics.html)

 I am interested in vibe coding and Lean4 for the moment.
+I am working on formalising papers in complex geometry and pluripotential theory with Lean4.

 <section class="content-section content-section--vibe-coding" aria-labelledby="vibe-coding" markdown="1">